-The succesful deployment in Europe towards more than 6.700 households of the innovative behaviour change program Step by Step – build upon a sequential communication strategy individually adapted to the targeted household – has enabled to give field evidence of the positive effect of a behavioral campaign.
+The successful deployment in Europe towards more than 6.700 households of the innovative behaviour change program Step by Step – build upon a sequential communication strategy individually adapted to the targeted household – has enabled to give field evidence of the positive effect of a behavioral campaign.
 The project provides a meaningful tool to reduce residential energy consumption and to sharpen households’ thinking about energy savings.
 The results were consistent in all targeted communities, in different types of locations in different European countries.

 Moreover, Step by Step has enabled the partners to consolidated good practices and build strong lessons learnt.
 This will ease the future implementation of such behaviour change campaigns and increase its efficiency.